A sleek Japandi Bathroom features a light wood vanity, stone vessel sink, round mirror, and glass-enclosed shower, embodying minimalist design.

 Japandi blends Japanese and Scandinavian aesthetics into one calm, grounded style.
 It’s influenced by Japan’s love of craftsmanship and wabi-sabi, which embraces imperfection and natural ageing.

-Layer in Scandinavia’s hygge mindset (a way of creating warmth and ease), and you get a look that feels both intentional and relaxed.
+Layer in Scandinavia’s hygge mindset (a way of creating warmth and ease), and you get a look that feels both intentional and relaxed – very much in line with Pantone’s 2026 color trend.

 A flat lay showcasing natural materials and muted tones, ideal for a serene Japandi bathroom design with textiles, wood, and tiles.